carefulcomputer/vacuumScripts/README.md

 # vacuumScripts
-to store scripts for dreame d9 pro vaccum
+These scripts are used for

-these scripts are to allow executing backup script and voice prompts (wav format) on dreame d9 vaccume.
+1. Make a backup of map and important partition
+2. Play wave file from web

+So far these scripts have been tested only on a Dreame D9 Pro vacuum.
+But may work on others (no gurantees)

-These files both reside in /mnt/misc
+Both of these files reside in /mnt/misc on vacuum

-aplayweb.sh script will be called from your remote server (I use node-red).
+aplayweb.sh script need to be called from your remote server (I use node-red).

-To backup run following command..
+To backup, run following command..

 ssh -i <sshKeypath> root@<dreame_ip> backup > "<someLocalFolder>/dreameMap-${todayDate}.tar.gz"